-Determining what type of cap your current light bulbs have – and type your new bulbs need – will largely dictate the kind of CFL that will be available to you.
-For example, if you know that you need a light bulb with a B22d bayonet cap (BC), your choice of CFL is narrowed down to spirals and certain designer bulbs.
+Determining what type of cap your current light bulbs have – and type your new light bulbs need – will largely dictate the kind of CFL that will be available to you.
+For example, if you know that you need a light bulb with a B22d bayonet cap (BC), your choice of CFL is narrowed down to spirals and certain designer light bulbs.

 On our site, you can use the main menu to search for the correct cap type, then filter the results by ‘Technology,’ making sure to choose compact fluorescent/CFL.
-After that, it’s simply a case of refining your selection further (by wattage, energy rating etc) to find the ideal bulb.
+After that, it’s simply a case of refining your selection further (by wattage, energy rating etc) to find the ideal light bulb.